MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u>, Elspaß, S., Pickl, S., & Niehaus, K. (under contract).
 Geospatial and social influences on pragmatic variation: Testing the limits of ordinal generalized additive modeling.

+* Ender, A., & <u>Wirtz, M. A.</u> (under contract).
+In(ter)dependent dialect and standard L2 systems?
+Inter- and intra-individual variation in the acquisition of multivarietal repertoires.
+In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind*.

 * <u>Wirtz, M. A.</u>, Pfenninger, S. E., Rossmanith, A., & Zbinden, L. (under contract).
 Continuity vs. cut-off points in SLA across the lifespan: From significant life events to biologically regulated thresholds.
 In C. Wright, T. Piske, A. Steinlein, P. Peltonen (eds.), *Context Matters*.

 <br>